RobinsonLab-Rice/Hydra/Microfluidics-master/nano-SPEAR Ephys/readme.md

     3. Flow layer - design for the microfluidic layer to insert the animal and keep immobilized

-For fabrication steps refer to:
+For detailed fabrication steps refer to:

 1. Gonzales, D. L. et al. Scalable electrophysiology in intact small animals with nanoscale suspended electrode arrays.
 Nat.
 Nanotechnol.
 12, 684–691 (2017).